-- The dividend will be assessable income to the partners under ss CD 1 and HG 2. - Australian income tax has been paid. - The Australian income tax was paid on the distribution. - 56.
-Therefore a foreign tax credit will be allowed in proportion to the partner's partnership share of partnership income.
-Under subpart LJ, the foreign tax credit is limited to the notional tax liability that the taxpayer would have paid on the relevant segment of income in New Zealand.
-In the current example the relevant partners are natural persons, so the tax credit is limited to their marginal tax rate (being 30% in this example).
-This means that the 50% partner NZLP 1 has dividend income of \$50 and a foreign tax credit of \$15, while the 49% partner NZLP 2 has dividend income of \$49 and a foreign tax credit of \$14.70. - 57.
+The amount of the foreign tax credit must be calculated in accordance with subpart LJ and is, for example, limited to the partner's notional tax liability in relation to the segment of foreign-sourced income (refer ss LJ 2(2) and LJ 5(2)).

 If no Australian income tax is paid on the distribution, the New Zealand partners will not be entitled to a foreign tax credit.
-This example only deals with the situation where the ALP pays Australian income tax on the same segment of income that is taxable to the New Zealand partners (ie, the distribution).
-The example does not consider whether a foreign tax credit arises where the Australian unit trust pays tax on the income it derives. - 58.
+This example only addresses the situation where the ALP pays Australian income tax on the same segment of income that is taxable to the New Zealand partners (ie, the distribution).
+The example does not consider whether a foreign tax credit arises where the Australian unit trust pays tax on the income it derives.
 Example 3 differs from example 2.
-The difference between the two examples is that there is assessable income in New Zealand in example 3.
-Specifically, the payment to the partners in example 2 is a drawing down of the partners' capital and so is not assessable income in New Zealand.
+The difference between the two examples is that there is assessable dividend income under s CD 1 in New Zealand in example 3.
+Specifically, the payment to the partners in example 2 is a drawing down of the partners' capital and so is not assessable dividend income under s CD 1 in New Zealand.
 In contrast, in example 3 the partners are deemed to derive directly the dividend income derived by the partnership under s HG 2.
 The dividend is assessable income of the partners in New Zealand.